Manny Pacquiao vs. Keith Thurman

-Manny Pacquiao vs. Keith Thurman, was a boxing match for the WBA (Super) welterweight championship.
+Manny Pacquiao vs. Keith Thurman, billed as Welterweight Supremacy, was a boxing match for the WBA (Super) welterweight championship.
 The event took place on July 20, 2019 at the MGM Grand Garden Arena in Las Vegas, Nevada.
-Pacquiao won the fight by split decision and, at 40 years old, became the oldest welterweight to win a major world title in boxing history.
+Pacquiao won the fight by split decision, and at 40 years old, became the oldest welterweight to win a major world title in boxing history.
 The bout sold 500,000 pay-per-view (PPV) buys in the United States, earning an estimated $37.5 million in pay-per-view revenue.

 Background

 After Thurman's fight with Josesito López, he publicly said he wanted to fight Pacquiao next.
 It was initially thought that Errol Spence Jr. would be next on Pacquiao's list when he came up the ring after Spence easily disposed of Mikey Garcia.
 It had also been rumored that Pacquiao would be facing Thurman next and Spence would instead have a unification bout with Shawn Porter.
 On May 11, 2019 it was announced that Pacquiao–Thurman would happen on July 20, 2019 and a few days after, MGM Grand Garden Arena announced that they would be hosting the fight.
 Betting odds started in favor of Thurman but slowly went Pacquiao's way as the fight drew closer.
 Throughout the promotion, Thurman had nice things to say about Pacquiao being a legend as a sign of respect and would follow it up with how he planned on finishing Pacquiao's career.